sfeister/pradformat/Python/README.md

 cd pradtools/Python
 python setup.py install
 ```

-If you installed with the "--user" flag and "\~/.local/bin" is not on your system path, add it to your path (e.g. by appending the line "PATH=$PATH:$HOME/.local/bin" to "\~/.bashrc").
-This will allow you to use any command-line tools from this repository (if any exist yet!).

 ## Usage
 You will need to read through the source code for descriptions of the functions of this package.
 There is unfortunately no formal documentation.